 The sight of buttered sweet corn always makes my mouth water.
 Charred on the BBQ and smothered in a compound butter that's dripping off the warm kernels...it's enough to make me go weak at the knees.
 It's one of the best BBQ side dishes and a summer staple in my house.

-Our sweet corn growing in the garden has finally ripened and reader, I look forward to this moment every summer more than I look forward to Christmas.
+I look forward to our homegrown sweet corn growing in the garden ripening and reader, possibly on a part with how much I look forward to Christmas.
 There is nothing quite like the taste of freshly picked sweet corn, it is unbelievably sweet and juicy and it is one of my favourite foods in the world.

-I like to cook it on the BBQ as it gives it that smoky taste and then I'll make a compound butter to smother all over it.
+I like to cook sweet corn on the BBQ as it gives it that smoky taste and then I'll make a compound butter to smother all over it.
 Because what can be tastier than buttered sweet corn?
-Making compound butter is easy, you simply mash it together with your flavours of choice andfor this I used lime juice, allspice, coriander and spring onion.
+Making compound butter is easy, you simply mash it together with your flavours of choice and for this, I used lime juice, allspice, coriander and spring onion.

 Wondering how to know when sweetcorn is ripe?
-When you grow sweetcorn in the garden you have to wait for the little tassles that grow out the top of the husk to go completely brown and dried out before you can harvest it.
+When you grow sweetcorn in the garden you have to wait for the little tassels that grow out the top of the husk to go completely brown and dried out before you can harvest it.
 Peel back the green outer leaves and the kernels should all be pale yellow and fully formed and looking plump and juicy.
-Beware, squirrels love sweetcorn so protect your treaasure with a fruit cage or net or you will end up with nothing come harvest time.
-They also need alot of water so keep them watered especially when it is hot and sunny.
+Beware, squirrels love sweetcorn so protect your treasure with a fruit cage or net or you will end up with nothing come harvest time.
+They also need a lot of water so make sure you keep them watered especially when the weather is hot and sunny.

-This buttered sweet corn is just one of my many summer recipes you can check out and make yourself!Jump to Recipe
+This buttered sweet corn with spiced compound butter is just one of my many summer recipes you can check out and make yourself!Jump to Recipe

 - Sweet corn